simplertasks/aicommandscript/examples/AICS-master-french-simple-template.md

  Try it out by simply pasting this entire text into ChatGPT.

-// ❓ HELP FOR AUTHORS
+// ❓ HELP FOR AICS AUTHORS

-Colons have special uses:
+Colons have special meaning:
  • Templates: Show a named template → ::hello_message::
  • AI Values: Let AI fill in → ::user_response::
  • References: Use a defined value → ::author::